 Okay, enough complaining.
 On to the food…

-The pork is deliciously salty with a wonderful tang from the vinegar and spice from the peppers.
+The Filipino pork dish is deliciously salty with a wonderful tang from the vinegar and spice from the peppers.
 Warm, comforting, filling, and totally savory.

 Pull out your crockpot and get cooking!